mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 Once I have healthy email habits, it's generally easy to keep them up.
 What typically knocks me out of my healthy habit is when something happens where I have a legitimate need to watch my email aggressively.

-Recently, the vendor we use to manufacture TinyPilot's metal cases ran late, and we were running out of the cases we had in stock.
-If we run out of cases, it's a huge pain &mdash; it blocks a lot of work for the team responsible for assembling devices.
-When that team has nothing to do, I need to scramble to reassign them.
-And their new tasks have to be things that they can drop on the floor again in a few days when we (hopefully) get cases again.
+Recently, the vendor that manufactures TinyPilot's metal cases ran late, and we ran out of cases.
+Running out of cases is a huge pain, as it prevents us from assembling new devices.
+Then, I need to scramble to reassign tasks, and their new tasks have to be things that they can drop on the floor again in a few days when we (hopefully) get cases again.

 In situations like a case shortage, I feel like there's a legitimate need to check email obsessively.
-Suppose the vendor in China emails me on a Friday evening asking for a decision.
-If I let the email sit until Monday morning, they won't see my response until Tuesday morning in China.
-That's a three-day delay, which possibly translates into three days when TinyPilot can't assemble any new devices.
+If the vendor in China emails me on a Friday evening, and I let the email sit until Monday morning, they won't see my response until Tuesday morning in China.
+That's a three-day delay, which translates into three more days that the local team can't build new devices.

 The problem is that after the emergency situation is over, I retain the habit of checking my email constantly.
-And when I check my email and there's nothing for me to respond to, I still crave the dopamine hit, so I check social media, which is never productive.
-Now instead of taking a 30-second break to check email, I've taken a 10-30-minute break to check social media.
+And when I check my email and there's nothing for me to respond to, I still crave the dopamine hit, so I check social media.
+That's never productive.
+Instead of taking a 30-second break to check email, I've taken a 10-30-minute break to check social media.

 ### Solution 1: Only check email during scheduled email time